shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Without me meaning to.”

 “Oh!
+Oh no!
 You’re *cursed*, Ersie!
 It’s those damn boots!
 You should’ve never put them on, Ersie.”

 Ersie sighed again.
 “You’re missing the point, Mudrich.”

 “You’re right.
 We need to break your curse, Ersie.
-I’ll destroy the boots tomorrow.”
+Don’t worry, I’ll destroy the boots tomorrow.”

 “No, Muddy.
 That won’t work.”